CobaltXII/boiler/README.md

 ## License

 The Boiler framework and all other included projects are licensed under the [GNU General Public License v3.0](https://github.com/CobaltXII/boiler/blob/master/LICENSE "GNU General Public License v3.0").
-A short paragraph provided by Github briefly summarizes the license
+A short paragraph provided by GitHub briefly summarizes the license

 > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.
 This is not legal advice.